FEATURE STORY / THE DIGITAL EDGE

 But there’s another flood on the way.
 This time, it’s of our own making.

 Welcome to the digital flood, where wave after wave of data crashes onto our shores, it is the prepared that will survive – and then prosper.

 The capacity demands of big data analytics, mobile, the Internet of Things (IoT) and video are creating an unprecedented bandwidth deluge, putting further strain on networks and creating opportunities for the ready.

-“We believe the outsourcing and driving of Clouds will nestle itself in India over the next decade in a similar way that software development, call centers and BPOs did in the last decade,” said Bill Barney, CEO of Reliance Communications (Enterprise) & Global Cloud Xchange.
+“We believe the outsourcing and driving of Clouds will nestle itself in India over the next decade in a similar way that software development, call centers and BPOs did in the last decade,” said Bill Barney, former CEO of Reliance Communications (Enterprise) & Global Cloud Xchange.
 “This will drive huge growth in the Cloud and Data Center space across India.
 It’s critical we further enhance the end points of our network with state-of-the-art capabilities to ensure we are prepared to meet explosive new demands ahead.”

 But it’s not just the web that’s evolving; it is us, and how we use, consume and interact with it.
 The proof is in the numbers: In 2003, user-generated content overwhelmed existing filters.
 By 2011, social data began to overwhelm social filters.
 Today, we have the flood.

 Take video alone: by 2019, it will take over five million years to watch the video that crosses global IP networks each month.
 Every second, nearly a million minutes will be sent across the Net.
 Video will account for 80 percent of all consumer Internet traffic, up from 64 percent in 2014.

 We are also traversing the waters of the Asian Century, where dominance of regional politics, commerce and culture will displace the American Century.
 According to Asian Development Bank, an additional three billion Asians will enjoy living standards similar to their European counterparts by 2050.